The-OpenROAD-Project/OpenROAD/README.md

 enters an interactive Tcl command interpreter.

 #### Run in Python

-OpenROAD can run with a python command interpreter as following
+OpenROAD can run with a python command interpreter as following:
 ```
 openroad -python [args]
 ```

 Currently, OpenDB is the only module supported in python.
-You can see examples of python scripts in  [OpenDB's python unit-tests](src/odb/test/unitTestsPython/)
+You can see examples of python scripts in [OpenDB's python unit-tests](src/odb/test/unitTestsPython/).

 Below is a list of the available tools/modules included in the OpenROAD app.